A Story of Entrepreneurialism and Innovation…

-During this time, Winkler Canvas manufactured, sold and rented out many styles and sizes of tents for occasions such as weddings and festivals.
+During this time, Winkler Canvas manufactured, sold and rented many styles and sizes of tents for weddings and festivals.

-In collaboration with a firefighting supply company and the local fire department, Winkler Canvas began developing and testing open top water tanks and enclosed water tanks, and berms for retaining chemical spills.
+In collaboration with a firefighting supply company and the local fire department, Winkler Canvas began developing and testing open top water tanks, enclosed water tanks, and berms for retaining chemical spills.

 In 1997, Winkler Canvas was approached by a helicopter company with a unique opportunity to design and manufacture a suspended fuel tank.
 The tank would be used for hauling fuel to a northern RCMP detachment construction site.
 This task came with challenging requirements as the berm could not turn in the wind or it would twist the cable suspending it.
-The containment also had to withstand -60 and needed to not twist in the wind, which is a tough request to meet.
-Winkler Canvas filled their need with a suspended 110 gallon collapsible cone, made of fuel containment material with a cold crack rating of -60.
+The containment also had to withstand the cold and needed to not twist in the wind – a tough request to meet.
+Winkler Canvas filled their need with a suspended 110 gallon collapsible cone, made of fuel containment material with a cold crack rating of -60 degrees Celsius.